There’s chutzpah. And then there is Matraimov chutzpah.

 This feels to some like trolling, or possibly just reputation management.

-As Kloop news website reported in October, the projected government budget for 2020 envisioned 156 million som in budget-supporting grants to the sub-districts of Kara-Suu, which is comprised of 17 units, including the bazaar town of Kara-Suu itself.
+As Kloop news website reported in October, the projected government budget for 2020 envisioned 156 million som in budget-supporting grants to the sub-districts of Kara-Suu, which consists of 17 units, including the bazaar town of Kara-Suu itself.
 As the website noted at the time, this amount was greater than the sum earmarked for the entirety of the Issyk-Kul and Talas provinces.

 The suspicion among anti-corruption critics was that authorities were diverting funds to Kara-Suu because of that Matraimov connection.